 In addition, the text-to-speech program ClaroRead Plus and the mindmapping tool MindView are networked across the Teaching Service, which is available to all QMUL students.

 Accessing your curriculum

-The Disability and Dyslexia Service can provide assistance with arranging non-medical helper support (as it is known through the Disabled Student’s Allowance) including note-takers, readers, library assistants and campus support workers.
+The Disability and Dyslexia Service can provide assistance with arranging Non-Specialist Human Support (as it is known through the Disabled Students' Allowances) including note-takers, readers, library assistants and campus support workers.
 We will also help you if you need to arrange for the transcription of course materials into Braille, large print, audio or electronic format.

-In addition to our own pool of Educational Support Workers we can also liaise with other institutions and specialist organisations to ensure that students receive appropriate human support.
+In addition to our own pool of Non-Specialist Human Support Workers we can also liaise with other institutions and specialist organisations to ensure that students receive appropriate human support.

-Students with disabilities and specific learning difficulties can request additional arrangements in examinations.
+Students with disabilities and specific learning differences can request Reasonable Adjustments for examinations.
 These include additional time, ergonomic seating, an amanuensis, or ‘scribe’, a reader, exam papers in enlarged font or alternative formats and specialist equipment.

 The Disability and Dyslexia Service offers on-site one-to-one mentoring support for students with mental health issues and conditions on the autistic spectrum.
 These mentors are managed by the Mental Health Co-Ordinator.

 One to one mentoring is provided by staff with a knowledge and understanding of mental health issues and their impact on student life.
 Their role is not to teach, or offer therapy, but to provide continuity, structure and support to enable students to engage with their studies, and function as independently as possible whilst at university.
 Sessions are tailored to the individual and varying needs of students, but can include support to identify and set achievable targets, plan work, and manage difficulties like procrastination and perfectionism.